Alpine Wonderland: Switzerland 8 Day Itinerary

 Overall, Geneva is a city that somehow manages to feel personal and global all at once.
 Whether you’re a history buff, a foodie, a nature lover, or a luxury aficionado, Geneva promises a unique experience that you’ll no doubt cherish.

-We stayed at the Fairmont Grand Hotel Geneva, which is truly an embodiment of luxury, sophistication, and world-class hospitality, right in the middle of Geneva.
 Each room offers stunning views of the lake or the cityscape, combined with elegant décor and all the modern comforts you could wish for.
 With a renowned spa, a state-of-the-art fitness centre, and a heated indoor pool, it’s a haven for relaxation.
+This was perhaps my favourite stay on our 8 day Switzerland itinerary.

 But what’s great about Geneva is that it caters to all budgets, so be sure to check out the best deals on Hotellook.